zmira/abremir.vlpause/README.md

 ## Changelog

+* 0.4 - allow automatic skip intermission if suggested number of intermissions is zero
 * 0.3
   * allows selection of number of intermissions, up to 5 equal length chunks
   * add suggested number of intermissions based on duration of input